vincent-barilla/Mood-Mapper-Beta/README.md

-The exception to this is "tweetAnalyzer.js", which I thought was much more accessible, as a purely invented approach to sentiment analysis, with step-by-step explanations to accompany the decisions I was making.
+The exception to this is "tweetAnalyzer.js", which I thought was much more accessible, as a purely invented approach to sentiment analysis, with step-by-step explanations to accompany the decisions I was making, side-by-side with the code.

 I.     initWordBank()